natan-dias/kube-tools/README.md

 ## Docker Hub Repo

-To use this image in Docker, Podman or Kubernetes
+To use this image in Docker or Podman:

+> docker pull natandias1/kube-tools:TAG (you can use "latest" TAG)
+>
-> natandias1/kube-tools:TAG
+> podman pull natandias1/kube-tools:TAG (you can use "latest" TAG)

 ## Kubernetes

-To use in kubernetes.
-Use YAML file.
+To use in kubernetes: Use YAML file!

 > kubectl apply -f ktools.yaml
 >